 - Understanding the appropriate uses and limitations of lifting gear and slinging techniques.

 - Conduct before and after operational checks, isolate any equipment that has been damaged and reports accordingly.

 - Inspect and maintain all lifting equipment according to manufacturer’s instructions.

 - Basic knowledge of various cranes including the tower, portal boom, slewing mobile and derrick cranes to name a few.

 - Understand mathematical calculations for measuring loads

-On successful completion of this course, you will be issued with a nationally recognised Statement of Attainment for the unit of competency CPCCLDG3001A Licence to perform dogging, which enables you to be eligible to apply for the HRWL licence through Workplace Health and Safety Queensland (WHSQ).
+On successful completion of this course, you will be issued with a nationally recognized Statement of Attainment for the unit of competency CPCCLDG3001A Licence to perform dogging, which enables you to be eligible to apply for the HRWL license through Workplace Health and Safety Queensland (WHSQ).